Programs and Series

 • Priscilla Wald, R. Florence Brinkley Distinguished Professor of English at Duke University and Co-Editor of American Literature

-The stakes of successful publishing by early career professors in humanities fields are as urgent as ever given the many challenges confronting institutions of higher education and university presses.
+The stakes of successful by early career professors in humanities fields are as urgent as ever given the many challenges confronting institutions of higher education and university presses.
 Responding to a glaring need in the field, the First Book Institute—now in its twelfth year—features workshops and presentations led by institute faculty aimed at assisting participants in transforming their book projects into ones that promise to make a significant impact on the field and thus land them a publishing contract with a top university press.
-Eight successful applicants will be awarded stipends to defray the costs of travel and lodging for the institute, which is scheduled to be held in person at Penn State.

 Learn more about the First Book Institute from this short video featuring the co-directors and participants of the inaugural First Book Institute.